Justice For Stella’s Groove (Which She Never Got Back) – Revisiting The Angela Bassett & Taye Diggs Classic

 Does The Grand Gesture Hold Up?

-Ineye Komonibo: In terms of grand gestures as a genre, I feel like it was pretty lackluster.
+Ineye Komonibo: In terms of grand gestures as a genre, I feel like it was pretty lacklustre.
 For the situation, the context, and for them as a couple, I think it holds up.

 Advertisement